Fun Cornish Facts & Figures

 The Goonhilly complex near Helston was the site of the first parabolic satellite antenna on earth.
 That disc, installed in 1962 and dubbed Arthur, was built to monitor Telstar.
 It is now a Grade II listed structure.
 Arthur handled the first ever TV broadcast made via satellite.
 At one time the station was the largest of its kind on the planet with more than 60 such dishes.

 Well, that’s enough of that for one day!
-Why not book into The Rathgowry guesthouse and then take some trips to see these places.
+Why not book your holiday accommodation at The Rathgowry guesthouse, Falmouth, Cornwall and then take some trips to see these places.
 You’ll have a great time!
-Book online here or call direct for best prices!
+Book online here or call us directly for best prices!